 In the afternoon, Sarah wanted to clean the bedroom.
 She remembered that the coffee at home was running out, so she went out to buy some coffee beans.
 Unexpectedly, when she returned home and opened the door, she saw a terrible mess in the living room.
 She couldn't remember what had happened, but she had a faint feeling that it was related to herself.
 So, she opened the app to retrace this incident.

-After reconstructing the scene within the app, Sarah finally remembered that she wanted to vacuum the carpet, but the coffee table was blocking her way.
+Sarah finally remembered that she wanted to vacuum the carpet, but the coffee table was blocking her way.
 So she did something unexpected - she actually unscrewed one leg of the coffee table, causing the coffee cup to fall and shatter on the floor, spilling coffee everywhere.
 That's when Sarah remembered that she needed to go out to buy coffee.
 All of this truly made her laugh and cry at the same time!
 Luckily, she had this app; otherwise, she might have ended up causing a scene at the police station, which would have been embarrassing!

 I implemented this part of the app in Unity.
 Below is a simple demonstration.

+Before going to bed, Sarah reflected on the ups and downs of her day and decided to make an appointment to see a doctor tomorrow.
 She successfully scheduled an appointment and sent the doctor her recent emotional data and self-assessment report for review.
 After completing everything, Sarah slowly fell asleep and entered into a sweet dream.